 For more information or support on this or any part of the nominations process, please contact the Programs Team at firstname.lastname@example.org or by phone 587-674-1625.

 Peer evaluation is fundamental to Arts Council Wood Buffalo's decision-making process.
 All entries are adjudicated by a province-wide adjudicating committee.
-Entries in all categories will be scored by no less than three (3) adjudicators, representing the diverse artistic disciplines that make up the Buffy awards.
-The top three scores (by average) in each category will make up the shortlist.
+Entries in all categories will be scored by no less than three (3) adjudicators, representing the diverse artistic disciplines that make up the Buffys Award Categories The top three scores (by average) in each category will comprise the shortlist.
 The top scoring entry in each category will be the award recipient.
-Scoring will be based on the rubric as outlined in the Buffys 2023 Handbook.
+Scoring will be based on the rubric as outlined in the Buffys Handbook.

 Award recipients will be announced live at the Wood Buffalo Excellence in Arts Awards Gala.

 Categories & Eligibility